Huss Center for Recovery

 Family education and support – Our services include education on co-occurring disorders and support for family members and other significant/concerned persons.

-Counseling – Each client receives regular one-to-one counseling, and will see a licensed primary counselor weekly through his or her stay; individual psychotherapy is also provided as needed.
+Counseling – Each client receives regular one-to-one counseling, and will see a licensed primary counselor weekly through his or her stay; individual mental health support from a Mental Health Professional, is also provided as needed.

 Group counseling – Our primary therapy method is through group counseling sessions, which are held three times per day to promote sharing, acceptance, and concern for others.